DavidQF555/MAL.js/README.md

 # MAL.js
-A strong-typed TypeScript wrapper for the official [MyAnimeList](https://myanimelist.net/) API.
+A strongly-typed TypeScript wrapper for the official [MyAnimeList](https://myanimelist.net/) API.

 ## Installation
 ```